jaeseungyum/bem-sass/README.md

 ## Extended Details
 ### Boolean Modifier & Key-Value Modifier
-bem-sass supports key-value modifiers.
-When using `modifier`, passing a single argument generates a boolean modifier, whereas passing 2 arguments generates a key-value modifier.
+BemSass supports key-value modifiers.
+When using a modifier, you can pass a single argument to generate a boolean modifier, whereas passing 2 arguments generates a key-value modifier.

 ```scss
 // @see https://en.bem.info/method/naming-convention/#block-modifier